MUKESHSIHAG/open-elective/README.md

 # open-elective
-### To run the application : `python3 app.py`
+### To run the application , type in terminal:
+`python3 app.py`

-This will create a database named data.db if running for the first time.
+This will create a database file named data.db if running for the first time.